almereyda/awesome-starred/README.md

 ## C# #

-- [Webreaper/Damselfly](https://github.com/Webreaper/Damselfly) - Damselfly is a server-based Digital Asset Management system for photographs.
+- [Webreaper/Damselfly](https://github.com/Webreaper/Damselfly) - Damselfly is a server-based Photograph Management app.
 The goal of Damselfly is to index an extremely large collection of images, and allow easy search and retrieval of those images, using metadata such as the IPTC keyword tags, as well as the folder and file names.
 Damselfly includes support for object/face detection, and face-recognition.
 - [gaxar77/SimpleOutline](https://github.com/gaxar77/SimpleOutline) - An application for making and editing outlines for prose compositions.
 - [stefffdev/NubeSync](https://github.com/stefffdev/NubeSync) - Build fast and robust offline data sync for your app.
 - [iqmeta/tplink-smartplug](https://github.com/iqmeta/tplink-smartplug) - C# sample for TP-Link HS100 and HS110 WiFi smart plug